ThomasMBury/ewstools/README.md

 ```python
 pip install ewstools
 ```
-into the command line.
+into your command line.

-Installation with conda will be available soon, for those with an Anaconda distribution.
+## Demos

+iPython notebooks demonstrating how to use the software are available [here](examples/).

 ## Documentation

 Full documentation is available [here](https://ewstools.readthedocs.io/en/latest/).

-## Demos

-iPython notebooks demonstrating how to use the software are available [here](examples/).